Educational opportunities and staff for Idaho, Montana, Oregon, Washington, and Northern California

 B-WET is an environmental educator program that promotes locally relevant, experiential learning in the K-12 environment.

 - Jacqueline Laverdure, Olympic Coast National Marine Sanctuary Education and Outreach Coordinator: email@example.com

 PMEL is a federal laboratory that makes critical observations and conducts groundbreaking research to advance our knowledge of the global ocean and its interactions with the earth, atmosphere, ecosystems, and climate.
 Key research areas at PMEL include ocean acidification, tsunami detection and forecasting, hydrothermal vent systems, fisheries oceanography, and long term climate monitoring analysis.

-- Adi Hanein, Research Coordinator: firstname.lastname@example.org
+- Adi Hanein, Communications and Outreach Coordinator: firstname.lastname@example.org

 - PMEL education page